salar-shdk/AC3/README.md

 vector<int> action = {1};
 ```

-Then Create AC3 object and call calculate.
+Then Create AC3 object and call calculate. the result is in the same type of the input domains.
 ``` cpp
 AC3 ac3(variable_domain, equation, action);
 auto result = ac3.calculate();